rule

 Text 33

-Kârtavîryârjuna then fixed with five hundred of his arms simultaneously as many arrows on as many bows to kill Râma but he as the best with all the weapons cut with one bow only all of them to pieces.
+Kârtavîryârjuna then fixed with his five hundred arms simultaneously as many arrows on as many bows in order to kill Râma, but he, as the best fighter of all the ones armed, shot them all to pieces with his arrows using one bow only.

 Kârtavîryârjuna then fixed with five hundred of his arms simultaneously as many arrows on as many bows to kill Râma but he as the best with all the weapons cut with one bow only all of them to pieces.
 (Vedabase)